"Moments of appreciation and positive affirmation are the warm Nutella of teaching" Paul Dix

 Reflective (yellow), Resilient (green), Reciprocal (blue) and Resourceful (red).
 All adults are encouraged to spot impeccable behaviour, WOW work and those children who display our 10 Christian Values.
 Tokens worth 10 points each) are awarded and children put them in their corresponding coloured house box which is situated in the hall.

 There are also gold stars (worth 100 points) which are only given out by members of the Senior Leadership Team to those children who have gone above and beyond expectations.
-Each week, the points are counted and the House with the most have their colour ribbon attached to the House Trophy.
 At the end of each term, the house with the most points is rewarded with a team celebration.
-In the past, this has included a picnic and games on Peanut Park or an ice-cream sundae and film in the Art Studio.
+In the past, this has included a picnic and games on Peanut Park or an ice-cream sundae and film.

 Postcards home can be given out by any adult in the school and are awarded to children who have stood out and shown excellence.
 Children are thrilled to receive them and look forward to sharing the good news, not only to family at home, but to other members of staff who can praise their achievements.

-Each Friday, one child from each class is invited, by their class teacher, to celebrate their successes of the week, with Mrs Foster and Mrs Harwood.
-The children talk about their achievements and enjoy the freshly made hot chocolate with their peers.
-This is a special accolade which is very popular!
+Each Friday, one child from each class is invited, by their class teacher, to celebrate their successes of the week, with Mrs Harwood.
+The children talk about their achievements and enjoy the freshly made cookies and milk with their peers.